 where $L_{\mu}=-\frac{c}{\hbar}(\Gamma^m_{mn} \Phi_{\mu}^n(\gamma) + \frac{\partial \Phi_{\mu}^n (\gamma)}{\partial \pi^n})$.
 If $L_0P^0<0$ then one has implicit solution

 where $T^0$ is an integration constant.
-Explicit solution for energy is the kink
+An explicit solution for energy is the kink

-If I put $\frac{L_{\alpha}P^{\alpha}}{2}=1, L_0=1, V=a_{\alpha}x^{\alpha}=0.6$ the kink solution may be represented by the graphic in Fig. 1.
+If I put $\frac{L_{\alpha}P^{\alpha}}{2}=1, L_0=1, V=a_{\alpha}x^{\alpha}=0.6$ the kink solution may be represented by the graphic in Fig. 2.

-This solution represent the lump of electron self-interacting through electro-magnetic-like field in the co-moving Lorentz reference frame.
-The nature of this field will be discussed in separate article.
-The lump ``modulates" the ordinary plane wave essentially only in the vicinity of core of the lump.
-In the standard QED self-interacting effects are treated as a polarization of the vacuum.
-It the present picture the lump is dynamically self-supporting by outwards and inwards waves whose characteristics are represented by equations (49).
+This solution represent the lump of an electron self-interacting through an electro-magnetic-like field in the co-moving Lorentz reference frame.
+The nature of this field will be discussed in a separate article.
+The lump ``modulates" the ordinary plane wave essentially only in the vicinity of the core of the lump.
+In standard QED self-interacting effects are treated as a polarization of the vacuum.
+In the present picture the lump is dynamically self-supporting by outward and inward waves whose characteristics are represented by the equations (49).